 Eucalyptus (Eucalyptus spp.)

 When you have access to eucalyptus, you should definitely try this as a food plant.
 Eucalyptus is accepted by several stick insects commonly kept as pets.
 However, eucalyptus can’t handle cold very well and is not seen in many gardens and parks.
 So it might be challenging to get your hands on eucalyptus.
 Please don’t buy it directly from a garden centre; it is probably sprayed with pesticides.

 Privet is a food plant that is accepted by some stick insects.
 You can try to feed it, but only a few have good acceptance for privet.
 On the other hand, it stays green in the winter and is, therefore, a food source that is always available.

 Ivy (Hedera helix)

-Ivy is eaten very well by the common Indian stick insect.
-It is also beneficial that ivy stays green whole year-round and is found in many places.
-However, don’t feed the young bright green leaves to your animals, because it contains substances in the leaves that tend to be poisonous to stick insects.
+Ivy is eaten very well by the popular Indian stick insect.
+It is beneficial that ivy stays green the whole year-round and is found in many places.
+However, please don’t feed the young bright green leaves to your animals because it contains a substance in the leaves that tend to be poisonous to stick insects.

 Best feeding practice for stick insects

 The food that is suitable for stick insects can’t be placed in the enclosure as a whole plant.
 It is rather difficult to place a complete oak tree in the enclosure, right?

 Therefore we need to cut pieces of these plants when we feed stick insects.
 The general rule is that we cut pieces of a length that is the same as the height of the enclosure.
 But we have to make sure the food plant does not wither too quickly.